 - Audio-Technica AT2020

 - Blue Yeti X

-Now, if you think you should add facial expressions and other forms of non-verbal cues to your roster of communication tools, you’ll want to invest in a camera, too.
-You can get pretty good results with webcams, and they don’t require a capture card.
+If you think you should add facial expressions and other forms of non-verbal cues to your stream, you’ll want to invest in a camera.
+You can get good results with a webcam, which easily hooks up to your computer or laptop.
 Here are some popular choices: